MJOLNIRPackage/MJOLNIR/docs/faq.rst

     ds.mask = mask

 The above code ensures that all points with a value of H larger than 0.0 are masked out.
-Usually multiple conditions are required for the mask to be corretly created.
+Usually multiple conditions are required for the mask to be correctly created.
 As an example below is code that creates masks removing all data points within a radius of 0.1 1/A from the provided QPoints.

 .. code-block:: python